Abdellah-Laassairi/jiragen/docs/getting-started.md

 ```

 This will:
-1. Search your codebase for relevant context
+1. Search your staged jira data and codebase content for relevant context
 2. Generate a detailed ticket description
 3. Open it in your editor for review
 4. Extract metadata (issue type, priority, labels)